tchize/tchize.github.io/_pages/stomp-dos.md

 ## Are you vulnerable?

-Two key elements must be activated in a vulnerable version of Spring Framework to be vulnerable:
+Two key elements must be activated to be vulnerable spring <5.3.20 or <5.2.22:

 * You have enabled websocket support in Spring (eg using @EnableWebSocketMessageBroker)
 * You have enabled StompBrokerRelay (eg via MessageBrokerRegistry.enableStompBrokerRelay)

 Exploit code is published at [https://github.com/tchize/CVE-2022-22971](https://github.com/tchize/CVE-2022-22971) (master branch).

-## Technical behind this attack
+## Technicals behind this attack

-### Stomp protocol
+### WebSocket and Stomp protocol

 A WebSocket is basically a raw permanent connection between the browser and the client.
 Any side can send anything inside it.
 Well nearly anything, the browser still has final word on headers and how to negociate the websocket.
 And the server